vmsreeram/EssayNew/README.md

        <policy domain="coder" rights="read|write" pattern="PDF" />
       ```
      To check ImageMagick is working, convert a png file to a pdf, in terminal run `convert file.png file.pdf`.
+    - Create a directory `essayPDF` with write permission to the user running the Moodle server in the `temp` dir of Moodle data.

 </details>